linkerd/linkerd2/GOVERNANCE.md

-Maintainers are responsible for one or more components, and are expected to contribute code, field incoming PRs, triage issues, proactively fix bugs, and generally perform maintainance tasks for these components.
+Maintainers are responsible for one or more components, and are expected to contribute code, field incoming PRs, triage issues, proactively fix bugs, and generally perform maintenance tasks for these components.

 Super-maintainers are responsible for the project as a whole, and are expected to guide general project direction as well as being the final reviewer on PRs.